-Our primary competitors with respect to our BUCs and other Wavestream products are Comtech Xicom Technology, Inc., CPI Satcom (which acquired Codan Satcom in 2012), General Dynamics Satcom Technologies, Paradise Datacom and Mission Microwave Technologies.
+Our primary competitors with respect to our BUCs and other Wavestream products are Comtech Xicom Technology, Inc., CPI Satcom, General Dynamics Satcom Technologies, Paradise Datacom and Mission Microwave Technologies.

 In Peru and Colombia, where we primarily operate public rural telecom services, we typically encounter competition on bids for projects subsidized by the government or other public entities from various service providers, system integrators and consortiums.
 Some of these competitors offer solutions based on satellite communications technology and some on alternate technologies (typically fiber-optic or wireless).
-As operators that offer terrestrial or cellular networks expand their reach to certain Peru and Colombia regions, they compete with our satellite communications solutions.
-Among such competitors are Telefonica del Peru, Axesat S.A., Skynet Colombia S.A. and Newcom International (acquired by Speedcast).
+As operators that offer terrestrial or cellular networks expand their reach to certain Peru and Colombia regions, they compete with our communications solutions.
+Among such competitors are Telefonica del Peru, Axesat S.A., Skynet Colombia S.A. and Newcom International (owned by Speedcast).